typedb/typedb-docs/10-query/06-aggregate-query.md

 ## Aggregate Values Over a Dataset
 In this section, we learn how to get Grakn to calculate the `count`, `sum`, `max`, `mean`, `mean` and `median` values of a specific set of data in the knowledge graph.
-To perform aggregation in Grakn, we first write a [match clause](/docs/query/match-clause) to describe the set of data and then use the `aggregate` query followed by one of the aggregate functions and the variable of interest.
+To perform aggregation in Grakn, we first write a [`match` clause](/docs/query/match-clause) to describe the set of data, then follow that by [`get`](/docs/query/get-query) to retrieve a distinct set of answers based on the specified variables, and lastly an aggregate function to perform on the variable of interest.

 ### Count
 We use the `count` function to get the number of the specified matched variable.